Denver Personal Injury Attorneys

 Other Types of Tort Actions

 While it is true that negligence forms the basis of a large number of personal injury actions, there are in fact other causes of action which can fall under the umbrella of this area of the law.
-Intentional torts such as trespass, theft, assault, battery, intentional infliction of emotional distress and false imprisonment often serve as the foundation for personal injury cases.
+Intentional torts such as trespass, theft, assault, battery, intentional infliction of emotional distress and false imprisonment often serve as the foundation for personal injury cases in Denver, CO.

 Defective or Dangerous Products Cause Injuries